 max_examples=500,

-deadline=500, # 500ms per example; raises DeadlineExceeded if exceeded
+deadline=500, # ms per example; raises DeadlineExceeded if breached

 verbosity=Verbosity.normal,